2mawi2/BuilderGenerator/Readme.md

 - Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Builder Generator` is enabled.
 - Open Xcode

-**Please note if using manual project paths before v0.25 you will have to select your project path again.**

 ## How to create a new Swift builder

 - Open a file which contains one more structs you wish to generate a builder for.